Lukide0/SoftwareEngineering/seminar-work.md

 ###### System state on completion

-- The subject's co/prerequisites are set in the system and the teacher is notified about the successful completion.
+- The subject's co/prerequisites are set in the system and the teacher is notified about the successful submission of the request.
-- Students are informed of the updated requirements.
 - Non-valid subject's co/prerequisite is rejected and the teacher is notified about the error.

 ##### Use Case: Add subject to study programme